 This program is for adolescents who have violated school system policies regarding possession and/ or use of alcohol or drugs on school property.
-Twelve hours of family-centered substance use education and counseling are provided as an alternative to long term suspension.
+Eight to twelve hours of family-centered substance use education and counseling are provided as an alternative to long term suspension.
 This program serves local schools including the public schools in Durham and Wake counties.

 For ALL referrals, contact our CAST Team at 919-681-2091.